fenago/machine-learning/lab_guides/lab_3.md

 Ok, now the question is, how did we come up with this formula?
 Or more specifically, how do we get the computer to come up with this formula?
 In order to illustrate this, let’s look at a slightly more complicated example.
-And since this is a machine learning problem, we will approach it using the remember-formulate-predict framework that we learned in Chapter 2.
+And since this is a machine learning problem, we will approach it using the remember-formulate-predict framework that we learned in Lab 2.

 ## 3.2.1 The remember step: looking at the prices of existing houses